Jhalawar

+Jhalawar ([dʒʱaːlaːʋaːɽ]) is a city, municipal council and headquarter in Jhalawar district of the Indian state of Rajasthan.
+It is located in the southeastern part of the state.
+It was the capital of the former princely state of Jhalawar, and is the administrative headquarters of Jhalawar District.
+Jhalawar was once known as Brijnagar.

 History

-The city of Jhalawar was founded by a Rajput Jhala Zalim Singh, who was then the Dewan of Kota State (1791 A.D.).
+The city of Jhalawar was founded by a Rajput, Jhala Zalim Singh, who was then the Dewan of Kota State (1791 A.D.).
 He established this township, then known as Chaoni Umedpura, as a cantonment.
 The township was at the time surrounded by dense forests and wildlife.

-Jhala Zalim Singh often came here for hunting and he liked the place so much that he wanted to develop it as a township.
+Singh often came here for hunting and he liked the place so much that he wanted to develop it as a township.
 The objective to develop this place as a military cantonment was due to the fact that Maratha invaders passed through this central place from Malwa towards Kota to capture Hadoti states.

-Jhala Zalim Singh recognised the importance of this place and started to develop it as a military cantonment and township, so that he could use this place to attack and stop Maratha invaders before they could reach Kota state.
+Singh recognised the importance of this place and started to develop it as a military cantonment and township, so that he could use this place to attack and stop Maratha invaders before they could reach Kota state.
 Chaoni Umedpura was developed as a cantonment and township around 1803-04 A.D.
 Colonel Todd, who visited the region in December 1821 described this area as the cantonment established by Jhala Zalim Singh plus a well-established township with large houses, havelis and surrounding walls.

 In 1838 A.D., English rulers separated Jhalawar state from Kota state and gave it to Jhala Madan Singh, the grandson of Jhala Zalim Singh.
 He developed his administration services to develop the state of Jhalawar.
-He resided in Jhalara Patan for a long time and started to build the Garh Palace (1840 - 1845 A.D).
+He resided in Jhalara Patan for a long time and started to build the Garh Palace (1840 – 1845 A.D).
 He was the first ruler of Jhalawar state and made a significant contribution in the history of Jhalawar.
 Jhala Madan Singh ruled Jhalawar from 1838 to 1845.
 After his death, Jhala Prithvi Singh became the ruler of Jhalawar and ruled for around 30 years.

 A municipality was established at Jhalawar in 1883.

 Rana Bhawani Singh, who ruled Jhalawar state from 1899 to 1929 A.D., did remarkable work in the development of Jhalawar state.
 His active involvement was in the fields of social activities, public works (construction), education and administration.

 The chief town of Jhalawar, also known as Patan or Jhalara Patan, was the centre of trade for the eponymous princely state, the chief exports of which were opium, oil-seeds and cotton.
 The palace is four miles (6 km) north of the town.
-An extensive ruin near the town is the site of the ancient city of Chandrawati, said to have been destroyed in the reign of Aurangzeb.
 The finest feature of its remains is the temple of Sitaleswar Mahadeva (c.
 600).